Geovation/mapup-database/README.md

-# mapup-database
+# MapUp database

-A database layer for the MapUp application
+A database layer for the MapUp application, including creating the database and loading with data from the OS Downloads API.